 *As a transfer applicant, your admission application will be evaluated based on an individual review of your academic record that includes all attempted and completed courses and grades earned.

 Your entire college/postsecondary school academic history, including grades earned from courses taken more than once, will be used to determine a grade point average (GPA).
 If more than one college/postsecondary school was attended, your GPA will be determined through a combined calculation of all attempted coursework.
-Please note that plus (+) and minus (-) additions to grades are not reflected in the GPA.
 Your high school/secondary school record will be considered if you have completed fewer than 30 college credits.

 Please refer to the links below for the information regarding programs requiring a supplemental application:

-In addition to fulfilling the admissions requirements, students must satisfy the City University of New York Assessment Test requirements for entry into a baccalaureate program.
+In addition to fulfilling the admissions requirements, students must satisfy the City University of New York (CUNY) proficiency requirements in English (reading and writing) and mathematics for entry into a baccalaureate program.

 Where there are extraordinary extenuating circumstances, students denied transfer admission because of a grade point average below 2.0 may appeal their denial in writing to the Director of Admissions, who will refer the matter to the Admissions Committee.